Djibouti: Governance

 The president, Ismaïl Omar Guelleh, is the prominent figure in Djiboutian politics—the head of state and commander-in-chief.
-The president exercises their executive power assisted by their appointee, the Prime Minister, Abdoulkader Kamil Mohamed.
+The president exercises their executive power assisted by their appointee, the Prime Minister, currently Abdoulkader Kamil Mohamed.
 The Council of Ministers (cabinet) is responsible to and presided over by the president.

 The judicial system consists of courts of first instance, a High Court of Appeal, and a Supreme Court.
 The legal system is a blend of French civil law and customary law (Xeer) of the Somali and Afar peoples.

 The National Assembly (formerly the Chamber of Deputies) is the country's legislature, consisting of 65 members elected every five years.
 Although unicameral, the Constitution provides for the creation of a Senate.

 The last election was held on 23 February 2018.
 Djibouti has a dominant-party system, with the People's Rally for Progress (RPP) controlling the legislature and the executive since its foundation in 1979 (the party rules as a part of the Union for a Presidential Majority, which holds a supermajority of seats).
 Opposition parties are allowed (limited) freedom, but the main opposition party, the Union for National Salvation, boycotted the 2005 and 2008 elections, citing government control of the media and repression of the opposition candidates.

 The government is dominated by the Somali Issa Dir clan, who have the support of the Somali clans, especially the Gadabuursi Dir clan.
-The country emerged from a decade-long civil war at the end of the 1990smwith the government and the Front for the Restoration of Unity and Democracy (FRUD) signing a peace treaty in 2000.
+The country emerged from a decade-long civil war at the end of the 1990s with the government and the Front for the Restoration of Unity and Democracy (FRUD) signing a peace treaty in 2000.
 Two FRUD members joined the cabinet, and beginning with the presidential elections of 1999, the FRUD has campaigned in support of the RPP.

 President Guelleh succeeded Hassan Gouled Aptidon in office in 1999.
 Guelleh was sworn in for his second six-year term after a one-man election on 8 April 2005.
 He took 100% of the votes in a 78.9% turnout.
 In early 2011, the Djiboutian citizenry took part in a series of protests against the long-serving government, which were associated with the larger Arab Spring demonstrations.
 Guelleh was reelected to a third term later that year with 80.63% of the vote in a 75% turnout.
 Although opposition groups boycotted the ballot over changes to the constitution permitting Guelleh to run again for office, international observers from the African Union generally described the election as free and fair.

-On 31 March 2013, Guelleh replaced long-serving Prime Minister Dilleita Mohamed Dilleita with former president of the Union for a Presidential Majority (UMP) Abdoulkader Kamil Mohamed.
+On 31 March 2013, Guelleh replaced long-serving prime minister Dilleita Mohamed Dilleita with former president of the Union for a Presidential Majority (UMP) Abdoulkader Kamil Mohamed.
 In December 2014, the ruling Union for the Presidential Majority also signed a framework agreement with the Union of National Salvation coalition, which paves the way for opposition legislators to enter parliament and for reformation of the national electoral agency.